Dewil Valley: Stone tools

-In total, there are more than 1000 stone tools discovered out of 50,000 artefacts recorded from Ille Cave— a part of Dewil Valley located in Brgy, New Ibajay, El Nido, Palawan— since the start of the excavations in 1998 under the direction of Wilhelm Solheim.
+In total, there were more than 1000 stone tools discovered out of 50,000 artefacts recorded from Ille Cave by 2008 since the start of the excavations in 1998 under the direction of Wilhelm Solheim.
 These stone tools and other artifacts recovered helped provide estimate timeline for the deposit of the cave for the site.
 Excavations of both east and west mouth of Ille Cave in 2005 by the UP-ASP also showed presence of other stone materials and stone tools.
 It was reported that the sequence in the east mouth that was of silty topsoil contained post-Neolithic artifacts which includes stone and shell beads.
 In the west mouth, some graves were found with stone adze which may date to an early phase.
-Stone adze was also one of the most significant artifacts found in the excavation in the southern half of the trench of the west mouth.(Lewis, et al., 2006) Aside from this, stone flakes were also found in Phase E, the habitation and cremation practice phase dated 8,000 to c.a.
+Stone adzes are also some of the most significant artifacts found in the excavations in the southern half of the trench of the west mouth.(Lewis, et al., 2006) Aside from this, stone flakes were also found in Phase E, the habitation and cremation practice phase dated 8,000 to c.a.
 10,000, of Pasimbahan site located within the Magsanib district of Dewil.